grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ## Supported data formats

 The canvas visualization is unique in that it doesn't have any specific data requirements.
 You can even start drawing and configuring visual elements without providing any data.
-However, any data you plan to consume should be accessible through supported Grafana data sources and structured in a way that ensures smooth integration with your custom HTML, CSS, and JavaScript code.
+However, any data you plan to consume should be accessible through supported Grafana data sources and structured in a way that ensures smooth integration with your custom elements.

 If your canvas is going to update in real time, your data should support refreshes at your desired intervals without degrading the user experience.